wtcoin/docs-1/source/includes/_address.md

 -------- | ------ | -------------- | -------------
 /wallets/$NAME | DELETE | [Wallet](#wallet) | *nil*

 This endpoint deletes the wallet with $NAME.
-You are also required to send a partially filled [Wallet](#wallet) as a request object; all that's necessary is the **name** attribute in the wallet object.
 If successful, it will return an HTTP 400 status code, but no return object.